VegetablePC/vegetablepc.github.io/README.md

 ## Usage

-To use the Minimal theme:
+To use the Minimal theme: x

 1. Add the following to your site's `_config.yml`: